Errorzone

-Errorzone (stylized in all lowercase) is the debut studio album by American hardcore punk band Vein, which was released on June 22, 2018, through Closed Casket Activities.
+Errorzone (stylized in all lowercase) is the debut studio album by American metalcore band Vein, which was released on June 22, 2018, through Closed Casket Activities.
 Noted by critics for taking influence from nu metal, mathcore, and screamo, the album has gained praise for its genre-bending style.
 To promote the record, music videos were produced for the tracks "Virus://Vibrance" and "Demise Automation".
 The album peaked at number 21 on the hard rock Billboard chart within its first week of release.

-Demo versions of the tracks "Old Data in a Dead Machine", "Quitting Infinity", and "Untitled" were previously released as a free download on the group's bandcamp page, but these were taken down as they were reworked for this record.
+Demo versions of the tracks "Old Data in a Dead Machine", "Quitting Infinity", and "Untitled" were previously released as a free download on the group's Bandcamp page, but these were taken down as they were reworked for this record.
 The demos would later be included on the band's 2020 compilation album Old Data In A Dead Machine Vol. 1.

 Release

-The band released the lead single from the album, "Virus://Vibrance" on 8 May 2018 and announced that the album would be out later that year via Closed Casket Activities On 24 May 2018, the band released the single "Demise Automation."
-The album's final single, "Doomtech" was released on 5 June 2018.
-On 22 June 2018, the album was released via Closed Casket Activities.
+The band released the lead single from the album, "Virus://Vibrance" on May 8, 2018, and announced that the album would be out later that year via Closed Casket Activities On May 24, 2018, the band released the single "Demise Automation."
+The album's final single, "Doomtech" was released on June 5, 2018.
+On June 22, 2018, the album was released via Closed Casket Activities.